Ray Bradbury

-Bradbury wrote many works and is widely known by the general public for his novel Fahrenheit 451 (1953) and his short-story collections The Martian Chronicles (1950) and The Illustrated Man (1951).
-Most of his best known work is speculative fiction, but he also worked in other genres, such as the coming of age novel Dandelion Wine (1957) and the fictionalized memoir Green Shadows, White Whale (1992).
+Bradbury is best known for his novel Fahrenheit 451 (1953) and his short-story collections The Martian Chronicles (1950), The Illustrated Man (1951), and The October Country (1955).
+Other notable works include the coming of age novel Dandelion Wine (1957), the dark fantasy Something Wicked This Way Comes (1962) and the fictionalized memoir Green Shadows, White Whale (1992).
 He also wrote and consulted on screenplays and television scripts, including Moby Dick and It Came from Outer Space.
 Many of his works were adapted into television and film productions as well as comic books.
+Bradbury also wrote poetry which has been published in several collections, such as They Have Not Seen the Stars (2001).

-The New York Times called Bradbury "the writer most responsible for bringing modern science fiction into the literary mainstream."
+The New York Times called Bradbury "An author whose fanciful imagination, poetic prose, and mature understanding of human character have won him an international reputation" and "the writer most responsible for bringing modern science fiction into the literary mainstream."

 Early life

-Bradbury was born in Waukegan, Illinois, to Esther (née Moberg) Bradbury (1888–1966), a Swedish immigrant, and Leonard Spaulding Bradbury (1890–1957), a power and telephone lineman of English ancestry.
+Bradbury was born on August 22, 1920, in Waukegan, Illinois, to Esther (née Moberg) Bradbury (1888–1966), a Swedish immigrant, and Leonard Spaulding Bradbury (1890–1957), a power and telephone lineman of English ancestry.
 He was given the middle name "Douglas" after actor Douglas Fairbanks.

 Bradbury was surrounded by an extended family during his early childhood and formative years in Waukegan.
-An aunt read him short stories when he was a child.
+His grandparents lived next door, and an aunt read him short stories when he was a child.
 This period provided foundations for both the author and his stories.
-In Bradbury's fiction, 1920s Waukegan becomes "Green Town", Illinois.
+In Bradbury's fiction, 1920s Waukegan becomes Green Town, Illinois.